 When seeking employment, you are the moon in the lunar eclipse.
 You have a limited window of time to show your awesomeness.
 However, if there are clouds, no one can see it.
 Clear away the clouds!

 You are not seeking an employer, you are seeking an opportunity to solve problems that need solving.
-Instead of pursuing job postings, create a list of potential employers who will need your kind of problem-solving abilities.
+Instead of pursuing job postings, create a list of potential employers who will need your kind of problem-solving skills.

 - Be armed with research on these potential employers to know what their issues are and how you can make a difference.